Phone: +88 02 55087611-4 Email: iwm@iwmbd.org webmail Sign In

 DGN Unit

-The DGN Unit specializes in the design and development of critical hydraulic structures, such as regulators, guide bunds, embankments, and dams, aimed at preserving and managing vital water resources.
-With a commitment to sustainable, environmentally friendly solutions, our team provides comprehensive hydrological, morphological, and hydraulic expertise.
-We focus on areas such as riverbank stabilization, embankment construction, dredging, and flood risk management, drawing on our extensive experience in research, design, and feasibility studies.
+Specializing in the design and development of critical hydraulic structures, the DGN focuses on water management structures, guide bunds, embankments, and dams, contributing to the sustainable management and preservation of essential water resources.
+With a commitment to sustainable solutions, the team delivers optimal design solutions by considering hydrological, morphological, and hydraulic parameters.
+Key areas of expertise include coastal protection, riverbank stabilization, embankment construction, dredging, and flood risk management, inland waterways structures, ancillary building structures and landscaping with utility developments, supported by extensive experience in research, design, and feasibility studies.

 AboutUsImg